Ben-Goff/l2-MBQC-Qubit-Reuse/README.md

 can j depend on i??? check chp

-consider noise, waiting times, other practical metrics for optimizing circuit use CIRQ to make sure that reduced circuit is still mod 3 extend to mod n do loose storyline writeup and THEN paper
+consider noise, waiting times, other practical metrics for optimizing circuit use CIRQ (or ProjectQ) to make sure that reduced circuit is still mod 3 extend to mod n do loose storyline writeup and THEN paper